simofleanta/Energy-Startup-Business-Case/readme.md

 Electric cnsumption increases along with the season and months, suggesting that days shorten whch shows a need to switch on lights, more ofter.
 According to the
 Household rooms, there are a numner of lightbulbs which determine a  specfic energy consumption behaviour.
 The correlations between household rooms and electric consumption and between profitability and consumption although weak, they are worth looking at and acte upon:
+Also the money goes mostly into Staff marketing, and R&D, this shows the development of the business.
+Software engineer is best paid, along with BI. this shows a potential development and innovation in the electric energy.

 # General Suggestions